Kudla's modularity conjecture on integral models of orthogonal Shimura varieties: Modularity in low codimension

+\begin{remark} There is a recurring error in \cite{zhang-thesis}, originating in the proof of \cite[Theorem 2.9]{zhang-thesis}.
+That proof claims that a certain generating series of Borcherds is a modular form of representation $ \rho_{L,1}^*$, where $L$ is a quadratic lattice of signature $(n,2)$.
 In fact, this modular form has representation $ \omega_{L,1}^*$; see the proof of Proposition \ref{prop:generic divisor generating}.
 The point is that Borcherds works with a lattice $L$ of signature $(2,n)$, and to reformulate the theorem for signature $(n,2)$ one must replace the quadratic form by its negative.
-This does not change the space $S_{L,1}$, but it does change the Weil representation. \end{remark}
+This does not change the space $S_{L,1}$, but it does change the Weil representation (see the previous remark). \end{remark}